 Development of pedagogic material for AKTC

-The ongoing collaboration between ArCHIAM and the Education Programme of the Aga Khan Trust for Culture (AKTC) consists of three seasons of lectures prepared on the Architecture and Urban Planning of the Islamic World.
+The ongoing collaboration between ArCHIAM and the Aga Khan Trust for Culture Education Programme consists of three seasons of lectures prepared on the Architecture and Urban Planning of the Islamic World.
 The material presented in these lectures was collected from different archival sources, mainly the AKTC and related agencies of the Aga Khan Development Network (AKDN), as well as primary material held by the ArCHIAM Centre.
 The Aga Khan Documentation Centre, MIT Libraries, was another key archival source, as was the open access resource, Archnet.org.

 About the project